 If Monday morning is a bad time to send a press release, is it better to get ahead of the Monday morning flood of emails by sending yours on Friday?
 No, please don’t do this.

 Friday is a bad day to send your press release because journalists are usually racing to meet end-of-the-week deadlines.
-On a Friday, your story is unlikely to be prioritized unless it’s headline news.
+On Friday, your story is unlikely to be prioritized unless it’s headline news.
 And that is if the journalist you’re pitching to has had time to check their emails.

 Why you absolutely shouldn’t send your press release over the weekend

 It is therefore not a great idea to send your pitch during the weekend either.
-Emailing a journalist on the weekend will only result in your pitch joining the pile of emails they have to catch up with on Monday.
+Emailing a journalist on the weekend will only result in your pitch joining the pile of emails they catch up with on Monday.
 This dramatically reduces the chances of your story being read.

 Okay, so what is the best time to send a press release during the week?